amaster507/MySQL_class/README.md

 #MySQL_class

 This is a PHP class developed for use in custom built applications where constant queries were being performed.
 This class dramatically eased working with the database layer.
+It helps to prevent SQL injection and also utilizes the current recommended PHP functions `mysqli_*`.

 Follow the author, Anthony Master, at http://amasterdesigns.com